Vladislav12323x/VibeCart/README.md

 After completing all the previous steps, write: "uv run langflow run", this command will create localhost langflow.
 Then download .json and open the site at the address offered to you in the console.
 Create a Basic promting on the site.
 Upload .json in your project than open it and click on the button "share" and "embed in a site" and copy text.

+Write in your command string: pip install -r requirements.txt